spacetelescope/imexam/docs/imexam/iraf_imexam.rst

 These are the capabilities of the IRAF version of the imexam task, called with **imexamine [input [frame]]**, which lives in images.tv.imexamine.
 The following are imexamines input options:

     *  **input** is an optional list of images to be examined.
 If specified, images are examined in turn, displaying them automatically.
-If no images are specfied the images currently loaded into the image display are examined.
+If no images are specified the images currently loaded into the image display are examined.

     *   **output** contains the rootname for output images created with the "t" key.
 If no name is specified then the name of the input image is used.
 A three digit numver is appended to the rootname, such as ".001", starting with 1 until no image is found with that name.
 Successive output images are numbered sequentially